Transfinite Topological Dynamics: Introduction

 \subsection{Outline of the Paper}

-We conclude the introduction providing an overview of the paper, to highlight the main results and describe the overall flow of the treatment.
+We provide an overview of the paper, to highlight the main results and describe the overall flow of the treatment.

-\textbf{In Section \ref{sec3}}, the basic concepts are introduced, in particular transfinite iterations and transfinite dynamical system (TDS).
+\textbf{In Section \ref{sec3}}, the basic concepts are introduced, in particular transfinite iterations and transfinite dynamical system (TDS), proven to obey to the ordinal addition law for composition of iterations (Theorem \ref{lem_group}).
 Transfinite cycles are closed orbits of countable ordinal length.
 We completely characterize them in terms of finite orbits: they are always set-theoretic $\liminf$ of nested finite cycles of increasing order; this is proved in Theorem \ref{C_n}.

 A measure of ``how far" in time a transfinite system goes respectively locally and globally is formalized through the concept of ordinal degree of a point and of the system itself.
 This will be later (Section \ref{sec8}) proven to be a (transfinite) topological invariant.